Eric Stokes (cornerback)

 Eric Jamane Stokes (born March 1, 1999) is an American professional football cornerback for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was selected by the Green Bay Packers in the first round of the 2021 NFL draft.

 Early life

 Stokes attended Eastside High School in Covington, Georgia, where he played football and ran track.
 He committed to play college football at the University of Georgia in 2017.
+In February 2025, Eastside High School retired Stokes' number 5 football jersey in recognition of his accomplishments as a defensive back and running back.

 College career

 After redshirting his first year at Georgia in 2017, Stokes played in 13 of 14 games with three starts in 2018 and finished the season with 20 tackles.
 As a sophomore in 2019, he started 13 of 14 games, recording 38 tackles and one sack.
 He returned as a starter in 2020 where he recorded his first career interception, which he returned for a touchdown, in the opening game of the season.
 He finished the season with four interceptions and two touchdowns.